jemc/jylis/docs/_docs/start/overview.md

 - For other plaforms, the easiest way is to [use the docker image](../docker).

-- If you want to hack in your own changes, you may need to [build from source](../compile).
+- If you want to hack in your own changes, you'll need to [build from source](../compile).

 <br>
 <div class="panel panel-warning">